-Lone workers operating in charities and not-for-profit organisations face potentially challenging situations as they enter client homes alone, work in the community, and often out of hours in many locations across the United Kingdom.
+Lone workers operating in charities and not-for-profit organisations face potentially challenging situations as they enter client homes alone, work in the community, and often out of hours in many locations across New Zealand.
 Depending on the work the charity carries out, employees may be working in sensitive situations and with vulnerable members of society.
 Such environments mean that employees can be exposed to a range of environmental and interpersonal risk.

 Unfortunately, violence and aggression are common within public-facing roles.
 When working alone and behind closed doors, the risk may be higher, as lone working employees can be seen as easy targets.